asinger/mongrel2j/README.md

  * in most languages.
 You can also run a single handler that processes Requests with a
  * "worker" thread pool instead of running many "worker" processes.
  * (More common in Java.)<br><br>
  *
- * Or you can run background tasks triggered by the handler as separate 0mq processes,
- * or use the excellent java.util.concurrent.Executor framework...etc, etc.<br><br>
- *
  * This handler also does not create another new way to create HTTP requests,
  * responses and headers.
 If you have really strict requirements to create a valid
- * response for example, you can use Apache HTTPComponents Core, which provides a
+ * response, for example, you can use Apache HTTPComponents Core, which provides a
  * very rich object model and set of builders (HTTPResponse objects, Header objects,
  * StatusLine, HeaderElement, HeaderGroup, HeaderIterator, HTTPEntity, plenty of
  * Constants for valid reason codes--dozens (hundreds?) of classes to model HTTP.).<br><br>